reflectoring/reflectoring.github.io/_posts/2021-09-02-rate-limiting-with-springboot-resilience4j.md

 }
 ```

-The fallback method should be defined in the same class as the rate limiting class.
+The fallback method should be defined in the same class as the rate-limiting class.
 It should have the same method signature as the original method with one additional parameter - the `Exception` that caused the original one to fail:

 ```java
 private List<Flight> localCacheFlightSearch(SearchRequest request, RequestNotPermitted rnp) {